system76/tech-docs/src/models/addw3/repairs.md

 ## Replacing the cooling system:

+The Adder WS 3 has a single heatsink assembly with two fans.
+This assembly cools the CPU and GPU.

-If the CPU/GPU fans become noisy and cleaning them out doesn't fix the issue, you may need a new fan.
+If the fans become noisy and cleaning them out doesn't fix the issue, you may need a new fan.
+Contact support to start a warranty claim or parts purchase.

-The Oryx Pro 10 comes with heat-conductive metal on the dedicated GPU, and uses regular thermal paste for the CPU.
-These materials help facilitate effective heat transfer between the CPU/GPU and the cooling equipment.
+Depending on your climate and the age of the machine, it may be necessary to apply new thermal paste between the CPU/GPU and the heatsink.
+Thermal paste helps facilitate effective heat transfer between the CPU/GPU and the cooling equipment.
+These instructions can also be used in the unlikely event your heatsink needs to be replaced.

-- Thermal paste should generally be replaced after removing the heatsink; thermal paste also dries over time, so depending on your climate and the age of the machine, applying new thermal paste may increase thermal performance.
-- The heat-conductive metal does not dry out, and replacing it is optional; replacement may be useful if the previous metal has flowed out of the proper area for cooling.

-Replacement heat-conductive metal fitted to the machine and replacement fans can be obtained by [contacting support](https://support.system76.com).

 **Tools required:** Cross-head (Phillips) screwdriver
-**Time estimate:** 40 minutes
+**Time estimate:** 25 minutes
 **Difficulty:** High <span style="color:red;">●</span>

 ### Steps to replace the heatsink/thermal paste: